DaurenNope/ahea_replit/roadmap.md

 4. ✅ Convert key pages to use the theme system across all institutions
 5. Implement detailed navigation structure for each institution (starting with Pedagogy)
 6. Create templates for institution-specific content pages based on the menu structure
+7. Remove the institution selection cards section from institution-specific pages

 ## Theme Management Protocol
 To maintain consistency across institutions: